 - Be passionate – Make sure that your enthusiasm for your field of research shines through.

 - Write well – Your writing should be clear, concise, and coherent.
 Make sure that you proofread your research proposal for errors a number of times before you submit it.

 - Talking about yourself – Statements of purpose are typically much more personal than research proposals, asking you to introduce yourself, your interests, and your prior academic study in the opening sections.
 This is not the case in research proposals.
 While it is still important to tell us why you are the right person to carry out your project, the emphasis of a research proposal should be on the significance of the research itself, and not on your own personal background.

-- Structure – The conventional structure of a research proposal is very different to the typical outline of a statement of purpose, as seen above.
-Full details on how to structure your research proposal, and what to include in it, can be found here.
+- Structure – The conventional structure of a research proposal is very different to the typical outline of a statement of purpose.
+Please refer to our what to include in a research proposal page for full details on how to structure your research proposal.

 - Citation – Statements of purpose do not always require you to cite academic papers.
 However, in your research proposal, please remember that you should not only discuss key articles and texts, but also provide a list of references to them (and any other selected sources) at the end.

-If you have any further enquiries about research proposal guidance, please feel free to email us at email@example.com.
-Your prospective supervisor is also on hand to help and we recommend seeking advice from them on your research proposal before submitting a formal application.
+If you have any further enquiries about how to write your research proposal, please send an email to: firstname.lastname@example.org.
+Your prospective supervisor will also be on hand to help, and we recommend seeking advice from them on your research proposal before submitting a formal application.

 Further information on making an application to a research programme in the College of Arts and Law can be found on our how to apply pages.